loganihrishi/Healthcare-Management-System/README.md

    any type of suitable collection data structure (LinkedHashSet or HashSet) without breaking the code.

-5. After careful consideration, I believe that the classes in the model package are currently in good shape, and they do not require any refactoring at the moment.
-I have ensured that these classes follow good coding practices and adhere to the SOLID principles, which has resulted in a clean and maintainable codebase.
-   As such, I will focus my efforts on improving the UI components, which require more attention.
 ## UML Class Diagram
 <img height="475" src="UML_Design_Diagram.png" width="800"/>